saifmohammednipun/Player-Database/README.md

-# Player-Database: A Record Management System
-Player Database For ICC Menz Cricket World Cup 2023
+# Player-Database For ICC Menz Cricket World Cup 2023

 ## Objective
 An application to store the details of the players participating in the ICC Menz Cricket World Cup 2023.